fionazychung/Fiona-Chung_Programming_Coursework_Y2_S2/Fiona-Chung_LearningJournal.md

 I used part of this tutorial to quickly set up some movement so that I could showcase that the pickups work: https://www.youtube.com/watch?v=4HpC--2iowE

+### 16/03/2021
+When putting my packages together I got an error with my last package.
+The problem was with the Player script part of the example.
+I was able to solve it by changing the script name to PlayerMovement and then reassigning the character controller in the inspector.
+I will have to go back to my last package and repeat this process before the final submission.